stevensantonygit/aura-esolang/README.md

 **Performance issues**
 - Avoid infinite loops in `whileloop` constructs
-- Use reasonable array sizes for better performance
     - Consider using debug mode only when needed

 ### Getting Help
 - Check the built-in help: Add `help` to your AURA program